-Egyptian White Faience Shabti of Khaemwaset
+Egyptian White Faience Shabti: Khaemwaset

 An Egyptian white multicolored faience shabti of Khaemwaset.
 The mummiform figure wears a collar, a short wig with a side lock of hair, typical for a Sem Priest, his crossed hands hold agricultural equipment.
 A vertical Hieroglyphic inscription is painted on the front reading, “Son of the King (Prince), Sem Priest of Ptah, Khaemwaset, justified.”